oasis-tcs/openc2-usecases/Cybercom-Plugfest/README.md

 Although it is not required to announce if you will be attending, the hope is many will and include what they will be bringing to the table:
 - AT&T
-- Broadcom/Symantec - ok to put? what bringing?
+- Broadcom/Symantec - ok to put? will you bring ICDX?
 - Fornetix
-- G2 -ok to put? what bringing?
+- HII-MDIIS/G2 -ok to put? what bringing?
+What company name?
 - GitHub - put link to new page with plugfest resources they are providing
 - Google - put link to new page with plugfest resources they are providing
 - NineFX